 In 1951, the Auxiliary Police was reactivated by the Columbus Division of Police with the Chief of Police as Commanding Officer.
 A Police Lieutenant, assigned as Liaison Officer between the Columbus Division of Police and the Columbus Auxiliary Police, was placed in charge of all Auxiliary Police activities.
 A similiar structure presently exists.
 In July 1988 the name was changed to the Columbus Police Reserve.

 The Columbus Police Reserve is staffed by public spirited citizens from all walks of life, who are devoted to serving the citizens of Columbus by volunteering time to assist the force of full-time police officers.
 Their time is spent working in a police cruiser alongside a full-time police officer and / or working parades and special events.

-Any person over the age of 21 interested in becoming a Police Reserve Officer must make application on a standard form, which can be requested by contacting the Columbus Police Reserve at (614) 645-7136.
+Any person over the age of 21 interested in becoming a Police Reserve Officer must complete an application, which can be obtain at the bottom of this page.
+If you have any questions please contact the Columbus Police Reserve at (614) 645-7136.
 After returning the completed personal history questionnaire, the applicant will be subjected to a criminal record check, a background investigation, an in-home interview, a polygraph examination, a physical exam, and an oral board interview.
 Upon successful completion of the requirements, the candidate will be accepted for training.